agmehta1/Compete-Hack-HPC-on-Azure-vs-AWS/HPC_AWS_Lab.md

 ![](ConnectCluster_DCVpt3.png)

 ### Step 6: Submit HPC job using control code for smallest prime factor
-1. Create the MPI application for smallest prime factor control where its run as a normal program not utilizing HPC.
-Run the commands below:
+1. To demonstrate ParallelCluster's HPC capabilities, we will first write a program to calculate the smallest prime factor of a large integer.
+It will run the function `calcMinPrimeFactor` on the same input 4 times within a single ParellelCluster process.

+Within the ***DCV terminal***, copy-paste and run the following to save the program to the file `mpi_control_least_prime_factor.c`
 ```
 cat > mpi_control_least_prime_factor.c << EOF
 #include <stdio.h>